IRS Form 8283 Instructions

 What education requirements must a qualified appraiser have?

-To meet the minimum education requirement, the individual must have successfully completed professional or college-level coursework obtained from:
+To meet the minimum education requirement, the individual must have successfully completed professional or college-level coursework obtained from a professional or college-level educational organization, trade or appraiser organization, or as part of an apprenticeship program through his or her employer.

 Where can I find a copy of IRS Form 8283?